xinutec/xinutec.github.io/content/index.md

 You are welcome to connect to our network using the round robin DNS name [irc.xinutec.net](ircs://irc.xinutec.net:6697/#linux).
-IPv6 is supported on most servers.
-We currently still allow plain text connections via port 6667, but will soon only allow SSL secured connections via port 6697.
-Web-based access to the network is available with [qwebirc](http://qwebirc.xinutec.net/) via IPv4.
-See the page on [IRC](irc) for more information.
+IPv6 is supported on most servers, and the DNS will resolve to the right address record.
+We currently still allow [plain text](irc://irc.xinutec.net/#linux) connections via port 6667, but will soon only allow SSL secured connections via port 6697.
+We provide web-based access to the network is with our self-hosted [qwebirc](http://qwebirc.xinutec.net/) via IPv4.
+It is also possible to connect using other IRC web-clients, but we recommend against using them, since we don't control their privacy policy.

+See the page on [IRC](irc) for more information on connecting to the network.

 Channels
 --------